meilisearch/strapi-plugin-meilisearch/README.md

 First, add your MeiliSearch credentials in the upper box of the MeiliSearch plugin page.

-For example, using the credentials used in the [above section](#-run-meilisearch) it looks like this:
+For example, using the credentials from the section above: `Run MeiliSearch`, it looks like this:

 <p align="center">
 <img src="./assets/credentials.png" alt="Add your credentials" width="600"/>